luc-lynx/googlectf-2018-mitm/README.md

 As we can see from the handshake code:

-1. There's no way to leak the password (PSS) as it's used only as a parameter of HMAC.
+1. There's no way to leak the password (PSS) as it's used only as a parameter of HMAC-SHA256.

 2. Server checks whether his nonce equals to the client's nonce, so we can't impersonate the client and replay the server's nonce and server's proof back to the server.

 3. The public key is checked for being not in ```(b'\x00'*32, b'\x01' + (b'\x00' * 31))```

-So as we can't leak the PSS, probably we don't need it and we can try to subvert the protocol.
-If we perfrom a MITM attack and make the keys equal for the both MITM sides, then we don't need to know the PSS and we can pass the client's proof to the server and we'll be authenticated.
-So all in all:
+So as we can't leak the PSS, probably we don't need it and we can try to subvert the protocol in another way.
+If we perfrom a MITM attack and make the keys equal for the both MITM sides (from the client to the attacker and from the attacker to the server), then we don't need to know the PSS and we can pass the client's proof to the server and pass the authentication step.
+Thus:

  1. We need to have the same key for the both sides during MITM
  2. We need to know the MITM key

-The public key check looks "weak" so we can look for some more values for it.
-I found some on [djb's web site](http://cr.yp.to/ecdh.html#validate), picked the following one:
+The public key check looks "weak" so we can look for some more values which the public key isn't checked against.
+We can find some on [djb's web site](http://cr.yp.to/ecdh.html#validate), and I picked the following one:

 ```python
 325606250916557431795983626356110631294008115727848805560023387167927233504